^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-If the future mother smokes during pregnancy, and also during the lactation period, then her baby may later have hearing problems.
-This information was shared by the head of one of the Japanese research groups, Professor Koji Kawakami, representing the University of Kyoto.
+If a mother-to-be smokes during pregnancy and lactation, her baby may have hearing problems in the future.
+This information was shared by the head of one of the Japanese research groups, Professor Koji Kawakami, representing Kyoto University.

-Everyone knows about the adverse effects of smoking: this fact is obvious and does not require any further evidence.
-However, the most negative is the intrauterine effect of nicotine on the unborn child.
-Both smoking and drinking alcohol by a future mother are factors in the development of serious health problems in the baby.
-The harmful habits of a woman are capable of turning themselves into different, distant consequences, and they can manifest themselves at different times.
-Sometimes such complications affect one or several systems of organs, sometimes - visual or auditory function.
-But, despite the extensive preventive work in this direction, many future mothers still are not in a hurry to give up cigarette dependence.
+Everyone knows about the adverse effects of smoking: this fact is obvious and does not require further proof.
+However, the most negative is the intrauterine effect of nicotine on the future child.
+Both smoking and alcohol consumption by the expectant mother are factors in the development of serious health problems in the baby.
+A woman's bad habits can turn into various long-term consequences, and they can manifest themselves at different times.
+Sometimes such complications affect one or more organ systems, sometimes - visual or auditory function.
+But, despite extensive preventive work in this direction, many expectant mothers are still in no hurry to give up cigarette addiction.

-A new study of scientists was to monitor the health and developmental features of babies, starting at the age of three.
-All observed children were born in the period 2004-2010.
-Almost 4% of these children had their mothers smoked while pregnant.
-More than 15% of women, after learning about pregnancy, abandoned the addiction, but their babies still underwent a certain effect of nicotine in utero.
-About 4% of children were exposed to nicotine in the form of passive smoking for 4 months after birth.
-Moms of almost 1% of children did not give up smoking either during the gestation, or after the birth of the kids.
+The new study by scientists involved monitoring the health and development of babies starting at age three.
+All the children were born between 2004 and 2010.
+Almost 4% of these children had mothers who smoked while pregnant.
+More than 15% of the women quit the habit after learning about their pregnancy, but their babies were still exposed to nicotine in the womb.
+About 4% of the children were exposed to nicotine in the form of passive smoking during the 4 months after birth.
+The mothers of almost 1% of the children did not quit smoking either during pregnancy or after the birth of their babies.

-The subsequent processing of the information showed that the frequency of auditory function impairment in children up to 3 years of age was more than 4.5%.
+Subsequent processing of the information showed that the frequency of hearing impairments in children under 3 years of age was more than 4.5%.

-The inhalation of cigarette smoke during pregnancy increased the risk of hearing disorders in children by almost 70%.
-If the mother smokes and is pregnant, and after the child is born, the danger of such pathologies increases almost 2.5 times.
+Inhaling cigarette smoke during pregnancy increased the risk of developing hearing impairment in children by almost 70%.
+If a mother smokes both during pregnancy and after the baby is born, the risk of such pathologies increases almost 2.5 times.

-According to Professor Kavakami, the results of the study indicate that preventive measures and the degree of education among the population should be improved and optimized.
+According to Professor Kawakami, the results of the study indicate that preventive measures and the level of education among the population should be improved and optimized.
 If a woman plans to become a mother in the near future, she should take care of the health of the future baby in advance.
-And think about this is a few years before conception, because the excretion of tar and nicotine from the body can take more than one year.
+And it is worth thinking about this several years before conception, because it can take more than one year to remove tar and nicotine from the body.

-Is it worth it to put your own health and the health of the future baby at risk?
+Is it worth risking your own health and the health of your future baby?
 And all this for the sake of a banal and useless habit?
-Scientists are turning to doctors and specialists from other areas to help protect the health of future generations.
+Scientists are asking doctors and specialists from other fields to help protect the health of future generations.

-The results of the study were published on its pages by the journal Wiley (http://newsroom.wiley.com/press-release/paediatric-and-perinatal-epidemiology/exposure-smoking-and-after-birth-linked-hearing-).
+The results of the study were published in the journal Wiley (http://newsroom.wiley.com/press-release/paediatric-and-perinatal-epidemiology/exposure-smoking-and-after-birth-linked-hearing-).